bark-community/vault/dapp/README.md

-# BARK | Anti-Bot & Vault Monorepo
+# BARK | Anti-Bot dApp
-Proof of Concept

-Welcome to BARK | Anti-Bot, the Solana Token with an Anti-Bot Decetralized Application.
+Welcome to BARK | Anti-Bot, the Solana Token with an Anti-Bot Application.
 This application allows you to generate a SPL token on the Solana blockchain with an integrated anti-bot mechanism to ensure a fair token launch and distribution.

 ## Table of Contents